INTERNET ACCESS FOR VISITORS

 Kwai Fong Station

-All Airport Express Stations (Hong Kong, Kowloon, Airport, Tsing Yi & Asia World-Expo) have wireless broadband access for which a paid Wi-Fi subscription with PCCW is required;
+All Airport Express Stations (Hong Kong, Kowloon, Airport, Tsing Yi & Asia World-Expo) have free Wi-Fi access in paid areas of the station and on concourses but not on trains.
+PCCW Wi-Fi (subscription) is available on trains and platforms.

 BUSES (FREE Wi-Fi INTERNET ACCESS)